mslalith/flutter_cooking_app/README.md

 I took a challenge to not use any package, and I did it.<br>
 But in my opinion, there are still some optimizations and a better approach to implement this design.<br>
+If possible, fork this repo and send a PR.

 You can support me by buying me a coffee.